Bugesera District: Sectors

 Bugesera district is divided into 15 sectors (imirenge): Gashora, Juru, Kamabuye, Ntarama, Mareba, Mayange, Musenyi, Mwogo, Ngeruka, Nyamata, Nyarugenge, Rilima, Ruhuha, Rweru and Shyara.

 Economy

-Recently, Bugesera will be have industrial district named Bugesera Special Economic Zone (BSEZ) and built by the ARISE Integrated Industrial Platforms (ARISE IIP) with funding from Indian and South Korean investors.
+Recently, Bugesera will have industrial district named Bugesera Special Economic Zone (BSEZ) and built by the ARISE Integrated Industrial Platforms (ARISE IIP) with funding from Indian and South Korean investors.
 It is 14.83 sqkm wide — located 10 km from new international airport in Bugesera and 50 km from Rwanda's capital, Kigali.

 The airport under construction will serve Kigali, 40 km away, and the rest of the nation, replacing Kigali International Airport in the future.